x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDomain/listCollectionSpaces_en.md

 ##RETURN VALUE##

 When the function executes successfully, it will return an object of type SdbCursor.
-Users can get a list of collection details through this object.
-For field descriptions, refer to [collectionspaces_list][collectionspaces_list].
+Users can get a list of collection space information contained in the domain through this object.

 When the function fails, an exception will be thrown and an error message will be printed.

 ##ERRORS##